WA Government Architecture Decision Records

 Development Process

-- Configure CI/CD - Follow ADR 004: CI/CD Quality Assurance for automated testing
+- Configure CI/CD - Follow ADR 004: CI/CD Quality Assurance for automated testing and deployment

 Implementation Details